LIBERATING FOOTBALL TRAVEL

 Puskás and Kocsis became stars in Spain.
 Coaches Béla Guttmann, Pál Csernai, and later Puskás himself, successfully took the Hungarian game abroad.

 During the silver age of the 1960s and 1970s, with packed league double-headers at the Népstadion, MTK, Újpest and Ferencváros all reached European finals.
-Even little working-class Vasas made in-roads.
+Even proudly working-class Vasas made in-roads in Europe.

 As state sponsorship withered, the fur coats came out, bundameccs (‘fur coat match’) local slang for fixed.
 The game was up.
 After 1989, poor crowds and poorer football typified any given Saturday.
 Vác won the title in 1994, and Budapest’s century-long near monopoly on the championship was over.
 All that was left was the FTC-Újpest derby.

-It was at an empty Puskás Aréna that November that perhaps the most outstanding and important goal scored in Budapest in the history of Hungarian football – a late, late run and super strike by golden boy Dominik Szoboszlai to put his country through to the Euro 2020 finals it would be co-hosting.
-Iceland’s players were spared the considerable collective din of 69,000 Hungarians going doolally.
+Ironically, the Puskás Aréna was empty when perhaps the most outstanding and important goal scored in Budapest in the history of Hungarian football – a late, late run and super strike by golden boy Dominik Szoboszlai – put his country through to the Euro 2020 finals it would be co-hosting.
+Iceland’s players were spared the considerable collective din of 69,000 Hungarians going crazy as the pandemic had forced the gates to remain closd.

-In 2023, another (!) new stadium hosts the World Athletics Championships.
-Ferencváros, MTK, Vasas and Honvéd have all received new-build grounds.
+In 2023, another (!) new stadium hosted the World Athletics Championships.
+MTK, Vasas and Honvéd have also received new-build grounds.
 Many locals, particularly in Budapest, with its green mayor and liberal outlook, begrudge huge sums being spent on sport with hospitals in such poor condition.
 Most visitors, however, treated to a beautiful, affordable metropolis with a buzzing nightlife, don’t need to think too much beyond fun and entertainment.

-Away from completely dominant Ferencváros, now very much back in favour with the government, league crowds are still pitifully low, even at Honvéd, where a young side won the club a first title for 24 years in 2017.
-Up in Angyalföld, Vasas are also enjoying a mini-revival after gaining promotion in 2022. Újpest, under the much-maligned yoke of owner Roland Duchâtelet, remain a basket case, however loyal the fan base.
+Away from dominant Ferencváros, league crowds are still pitifully low, even at Honvéd, where a young side won the club a first title for 24 years in 2017.
+Up in Angyalföld, Vasas dropped back down after gaining promotion in 2022. Újpest, no longer under the much-maligned yoke of owner Roland Duchâtelet, remain a work in progress, however loyal the fan base.
 No lilac supporter would have slept soundly after the 6-0 pasting given to their side by eternal rivals Ferencváros in September 2022.
 At home, no less.

-As for MTK, relegation in 2022 will hardly see an increase in spectators – gates were never the club’s strong point.
+As for MTK, gates were never the club’s strong point.
 Their new ground, impressive outside, underwhelming within, is named the Hidegkuti Nándor Stadion.
-The deep-lying striker of the 6-3 game would have appreciated the gesture – and his 6:3 bar being faithfully looked after by a team of expats cognisant of its heritage.
+The deep-lying striker of the 6-3 game would have appreciated the gesture – while his 6:3 bar is being faithfully looked after by a team of expats cognisant of its heritage.

 Getting Around